Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/multi_node/cloud.rst

     lightning login

-A page opens in your browser.
-Follow the instructions there to complete the setup.
+A page opens in your browser where you can follow the instructions to complete the setup.

 ----